Your safety is important! Find all the details of our response to COVID-19 ❯

 Other than superhero movies, I’m not sure how many things I could name from the 2010s that generated a gigantic industry as quickly as coding bootcamps in web development.

 I’m being hyperbolic, of course, but consider this: the first coding bootcamp opened its doors in 2011.
-By 2014, there was an industry worth roughly €60 million, which less than 10 years later is worth almost €1.7 billion.
+By 2014, there was an industry worth roughly €60 million, which 10 years later is worth almost €1.7 billion.
 And that figure could triple again by 2028.

 So yeah, at this point Disney may be buying the franchise.